-Key variables that are collected via FU checklists and may be used for tabulations of key patient characteristics or further evaluation e.g. for stratified analyses are listed in the following table.
+Key variables that are collected via FU checklists and may be used for the descriptive analyses of the pregnancy and infant cohort characteristics or further evaluation e.g. for stratified analyses are listed in the following table.

 Full list of variables to be used in the analyses including any required transformations and calculations will be detailed in the SAP.